 -

-In a container with a lid, mix the tangerine juice, lemon juice, lemon zest, olive oil, salt, garlic and honey.
+In a container with a lid, mix the olive oil, tangerine juice, lemon juice, lemon zest, salt, and honey.
 Shake well and drizzle over salad right before serving.
 Enjoy!!!!!!!

 MAY I PLEASE ASK A LITTLE FAVOR?